onatyr/archiduchesses-back/README.md

-# archiduchesses back-end
+# turboplant back-end

-The **archiduchesses back-end** is an API serving the Turbo Plant app.
+The **turboplant back-end** is an API serving the Turbo Plant app.
 The purpose of the app is to make plant care easier within communities.

 ## Installation